 4B.
-The NEF identifies the SMF1 that is responsible for the UE and notifies SMF1 of (multicast source, multicast group, UE address, start/stop).
-This is as if the UE sent IGMP/MLD join/leave to UPF1 and UPF1 intern notified SMF1 as in Alternative 1.
+The NEF notifies the SMF (via PCF) of (multicast source, multicast group, UE identification, start/stop).
+This is as if the UE sent IGMP/MLD join/leave to UPF and UPF in turn notified SMF as in Alternative 1.

-Editor's note: Handling of case where UE is not connected is FFS.

 4C.
-The SMF1 notifies session setup/deactivation result to ASP via NEF.
+The SMF notifies session setup/deactivation result to ASP via NEF.
+If the UE is not connected at this time, a failure result is sent for a “start” request while a success result is sent for a “stop” request.